Smart sets: intercom systems with app

-FAQs – frequently asked questions
+FAQ – frequently asked questions about the Siedle app

 Restart your device.

-Check that you have a stable Internet connection.
+Check that you have a stable internet connection.

-Make sure that app notifications are activated in the Siedle app: To do this, go to Android settings → Apps & Notifications → See all apps → Siedle app → Notifications → activate "Show notifications".
+Make sure that app notifications are enabled in the Siedle app: to do this, go to Android settings → Apps & notifications → Show all apps → Siedle app → Notifications → enable ‘Show notifications’.

-If you actively stop (force stop) the Siedle app via the task manager or the Android settings → Apps & Notifications → See all apps → Siedle app → "Force stop", then no further notifications will be shown for a short period (max.
+If you actively close the Siedle app via the Task Manager or via Android settings → Apps & notifications → Show all apps → Siedle app → ‘Force stop’ (forced shutdown), you will not receive any further notifications for a short period (max.
 90 seconds).

 Why are permissions requested in Android?